Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	Figure 12:
 	![[Distribution of Total and Fake news Share.jpeg]] In the figure on the left, majority of the respondents shared less than 500 web links overall.
 And the figure on the right, most respondents shared 0 fake news articles.
 	Out of the 1191 respondents, **90.8% shared at least 1 link during data collection**.
-In that 90.8% figure (1080), a minority (3.5%) shared 10 or fewer links, and the majority (61.3%) shared in the ranges of: 100~1000 links.
+In that 90.8% figure (1080), a minority (3.5%) shared 10 or fewer links, and the majority (61.3%) shared in the ranges of: 100-1000 links.
 So the **sharing of fake news is still an expectional occurrence**.

 - "They share anything"
 	Figure 13:
 	![[Mean Fake News Shared vs Demograpics.jpeg]]
 	In Figure D, **those who shared the most articles (at least 2001) tend to share less fake news articles**.
-So the claim of "people will share anything" is not true, otherwise the more articles you've shared, the more likely you are to have shared a fake news article.
-What this instead shows is that **people who share a lot of links are more able to distinguish between fake news and real news**.
+So the claim of "people will share anything" is not true, otherwise it would be true that the more articles you've shared, the more likely you are to have shared a fake news article.
+Instead what this shows is that **people who share a lot of links are more able to distinguish between fake news and real news**.

 ### [Americans Who Mainly Get Their News on Social Media Are Less Engaged, Less Knowledgeable](https://www.pewresearch.org/journalism/2020/07/30/americans-who-mainly-get-their-news-on-social-media-are-less-engaged-less-knowledgeable/)